-Temporary activities within the Estuary Estates Structure Plan area have the potential to have significant adverse effects on neighbouring properties and the community at large.
+Temporary activities within the Estuary Estates Structure Plan area have the potential to have significant adverse effects on neighbouring properties, and the community at large and ecology (including Tara Iti / Fairy Tern).
 In particular temporary activities create the following issues:

-16.12.1.1 The appearance of temporary buildings associated with construction works.

-16.12.1.2 The size, frequency and duration of temporary buildings and activities.

-16.12.1.3 The impact of such buildings and activities from noise, crowd management, health and safety and traffic generation.

-16.12.2 Objectives and Policies
+- 16.12.1.1 The appearance of temporary buildings associated with construction works. - 16.12.1.2 The size, frequency, and duration and timing of temporary buildings and activities. - 16.12.1.3 The impact of such buildings and activities from noise, crowd management, health and safety and traffic generation. - 16.12.2 Objectives and Policies